 Although AVMs are generally congenital and present at birth, they often are not discovered for many years.
-An arteriovenous malformation can also develop in the spine or other area in the body.
+An arteriovenous malformation can also develop in the spine or other areas in the body.

 Brain arteriovenous malformations have three types of treatment methods.

 Embolization is an endovascular technique that involves occluding (blocking) some or all of the AVM with a glue-like material.
 Embolization may be used as part of a preoperative procedure to help make the surgical removal of the AVM safer by reducing the potential blood loss during surgery.
 Embolization may also be used to shrink the AVM so that it is smaller and better able to be treated with stereotactic radiosurgery.

 Surgical removal of the AVM employs microneurosurgical techniques to resect the AVM.
 Once removed, the AVM does not return.
 However, whether your AVM is a good candidate for microsurgical resection depends on a number of factors including the size, the location, and the site of the venous drainage.